Magn3to/Principals/README.md

+# 4. Contact

-# 4. You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
+You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
 If you’d like to ask for a copy of your information, or to have it corrected, please contact us at jhawan1@gmail.com, or 0212210021, or 34 Bukem Place, Favona.

+## Chosen Website for policies

+Mighty ape is a New Zealand online store to both North and South Island including overseas.
+The store has different brands to shop for E.g., electronics, clothing, house appliances, Office furniture etc. It has core values for the business to grow a strong team with support for customers, focusing service and fast delivery.

+The data collected for this website is carrying out obligations arising from any contacts between the individual and the organization to provide the information requested.
+To notify changes to their service and provide or permit selected third parties with the information about goods or services if he/she feels of interest.

+Information they collected from the individual, they will use it to administer their website and for internal operations, including troubleshooting, research, statistical and survey purposes.
+They improve the content in the most effective manner, to allow participation in features when chosen and make suggestions for users for interest.

+# Principal 1:

+Information given to mighty ape collecting from forms or corresponding by e-mail, chat via surveys.
+The information provided or entered financial transactions through the website.

+# Principal 5:

+The company is aware about the confidentiality of their personal information.
+From both Technical and systems perspective, is to make sure of every information is well protected.
+They advise as well to protect and not share the login and password publicly.

+# Principal 6:

+The website has access to the individual’s personal information to carry transactions troubleshooting, testing and survey purposes presented in the most effective manner for the individual and his/her computer.

+# Principal 8:

+The details of the personal information given to the website must be identical from a purchase that is made from the same individual.

+# Principal 9:

+The website will terminate the personal information if they need for business purposes and meet legal requirements.
+The website will destroy the information when it is no longer needed.